tcfraser/tcfraser.github.io/about.md

 latex: none
 ---

 My name is officially *Thomas Coolican Fraser*, however everyone calls me by my first two initials *TC*.
 I am currently studying Mathematical Physics at the University of Waterloo.
-I'm really interested in all sorts of Mathematics, Physics and Computer Science.
-Long term I hope to become a theoretical physicist.
+I find myself interested in all sorts of mathematics, physics and computer science.
+My unwavering ambition is to study theoretical physics for a career.

 My other hobbies include graphic design, video creation/editing, and playing guitar.

-This blog is intended to be a place for me to write down things I'm interested in.
-Most often, my target audience is my future self.
+This blog acts an an avenue for me to write about topics and ideas that are of interest to me.
+Most often, the target audience is my future self.
 Some of my posts are original ideas; some are summaries of concepts I've learned explained in a way I understand them best.

 Feel free to read through my [Posts](/).
 Thanks!

 In order to contact me, send me an email at *<span class="hide-email">moc.resarfct@resarfct</span>*.

+You can download the most up-to-date copy of my CV [here]().